The Barcelona Review. International Review of Contemporary Fiction. with literary quizzes, book reviews and interviews

 The Barcelona Review.
 International Review of Contemporary Fiction

-Our next issue is due out in Sept.
-2023.
+Our next issue is due out around August 2025.
 To be notified when new issues are available, just ‘LIKE’ The Barcelona Review on Facebook (for the Spanish, LIKE Barcelona Review without the THE); or email us to subscribe (gratis, of course), though often our bulk email is blocked from servers so we cannot guarantee a notification.

 Jill Adams, editor